Recently a reader asked me for some ideas for play activities for a 1 year old.

 Place a pompom or any other small object into the container and then put the lid back on.

-Watch as your young child is amazed as the pompom “disappears” into the bottom of the container and then reappears when he turns the container around.
+Watch as your young child is amazed as the pompom “disappears” into the bottom of the container and then reappears when the container if flipped over.

 For full instructions with pictures, click here.